Susana-Prado/Diver-s-Adventure/README.md

 ## MVP (DOM - CANVAS)

-This is a game where the player can move to collect coins
+This is a game where the player moves up and down to collect coins

-- Create 4 states (splashscreen page, game page, gameover page, youwin page)
+- Create 3 states (splashscreen page, game page, gameover page)

 - Start the game with "Start button"